 We live in an application economy.

-On one side of the sword -- innovation is king, speed is critical, and CEOs are challenging software development teams to release faster, improve quality, and accelerate innovation.
+On one side of the sword, innovation is king, speed is critical, and CEOs are challenging software development teams to release faster, improve quality, and accelerate innovation.

 Stuck in the middle are the teams of people who do the work and run the modern software factory.
 I am referring to software architects, developers, security professionals, and IT operations managers.
 For them, the intense pressure to innovate faster is not an excuse to cut corners.
 Trade-offs are not an option.
 They must dig deep, eliminate silos, collaborate more effectively, and find ways to serve both sides of the sword.

 In this hyper competitive world, open source is the stimulant of choice among software developers.
-Simply stated, investing time and money to build software from scratch is plain silly when developers can readily borrow it from someone else who has already done the work and agreed to share it for free.
+Simply stated, investing time and money to build software from scratch is silly when developers can readily borrow it from someone else who has already done the work and agreed to share it for free.
 Understandably, these dynamics create an insatiable appetite among developers for open source.
-Last year alone developers downloaded 52 billion Java components and 59 billion JavaScript components from public repositories.
+Last year alone, developers downloaded 52 billion Java components and 59 billion JavaScript components from public repositories.

 While open source provides tremendous energy for modern development teams -- it also creates a unique and difficult challenge for modern IT risk managers and governance professionals.
-The reasons are simple: open source components are not created equal and they can go stale quickly and expose organizations like Equifax to massive risk.
+The reasons are simple: open source components are not created equal, and they can go stale quickly and expose organizations like Equifax to massive risk.

-So, in order to serve both sides of the sword and thrive in the application economy, modern IT teams must: (1) continue to accelerate innovation by harnessing all of the good that open source has to offer, and (2) minimize risk by continuous governing open source quality, automating enforcement of defined application security policies, and ensuring compliance with regulations like GDPR.
+So, to serve both sides of the sword and thrive in the application economy, modern IT teams must: (1) continue to accelerate innovation by harnessing all the good that open source has to offer, and (2) minimize risk by continuous governing open source quality, automating enforcement of defined application security policies, and ensuring compliance with regulations like GDPR.